RenderKit/ospray/doc/api.md

   ------ -------------------- --------  -----------------------------------
   : Parameters of the Glass material.

-For convenience, the rather counterintuitive physical attenuation coefficients will be calculated from the user inputs in such a way, that the `attenuationColor` will be the result when white light traveled trough a glass of thickness `attenuationDistance`.
+For convenience, the rather counter-intuitive physical attenuation coefficients will be calculated from the user inputs in such a way, that the `attenuationColor` will be the result when white light traveled trough a glass of thickness `attenuationDistance`.